dsfkarell/configure_apt_proxy/README.md

 ### 2. Grant execution permissions to the script

-Next, you have to open the terminal in the downloaded script location and execute the command `chmod +777 configure_apt_proxy.sh` to grant execution permissions to the script.
+Next, you have to open the terminal in the downloaded script location and execute the command `chmod +x configure_apt_proxy.sh` to grant execution permissions to the script.

 ### 3. Script execution